-This is a guest post (part 3 in a 3-part series) by Sam, author of Financial Samurai, “How to Engineer Your Layoff,” and founder of the Yakezie Network.
-Part 1 is A primer on the most important economic metric and Part 2 is A primer on the most important economic metric (part 2).
+This is a guest post (Part III in a three-part series) by Sam, author of Financial Samurai, “How to Engineer Your Layoff,” and founder of the Yakezie Network.
+Part I is A primer on the most important economic metric and Part II is A primer on the most important economic metric (Part II).

 TREASURY YIELDS AND YOUR NET WORTH

 Feeling financially emboldened yet?
 The easiest way to track the 10-year Treasury yield is on Yahoo Finance.
 Now that you can speak more eloquently about economics and the stock markets, let’s drill down to how the 10-year Treasury yield can help you make the proper net worth asset allocation.